 Lifetime ISAs can only be opened by people between the ages of 18 to 39 and the savings earned within the ISA can only be used towards the purchase of your first home or accessed after you have turned 60 years of age.

-It is worth knowing that any contributions you make to a Lifetime ISA come out of your ISA allowance of £20,000 for the tax year of 2020/21 and 2021/22.
+It is worth knowing that any contributions you make to a Lifetime ISA come out of your ISA allowance of £20,000 for the tax year of 2021/22.
 Anything over and above the maximum Lifetime ISA contribution of £4,000 can still be paid into a Cash ISA or a Stocks and Shares ISA in order to utilise the remaining £16,000 of your tax-free allowance.

 First-time buyers saving for their home deposit can also make use of the tax-free benefits that can be found within a Lifetime ISA (LISA).